Swift-Drive-Ltd/Swift-Drive-Project/GroupCourseWork_Project/docs/ReadMe.md

   - Average case: O(1) for Insert, Search, and Delete
   - Worst case: O(n) when many keys hash to the same index
 - **Space Complexity:** O(n) where n is the number of key-value pairs stored.

+- Today **Date Added:** March 28, 2025
+-  **Description:** Implemenented a unit test code that ensures the Booking constructor properly initializes its properties.
+If the test passes, the constructor is working correctly.
+If it fails, there is an issue with how the Booking class handles its properties.